 The Actor's Headhsot - A Necessary Investment for Your Success

 WHAT IS A HEADSHOT?

-It's not just a 8x10 photo with your name - IT IS YOUR MOST IMPORTANT MARKETING TOOL AS AN ACTOR!
+It's not just a 8x10 photo with your name - It represents you as an actor!

 THIS INFORMATION IS WELL WORTH THE TEN MINUTES IT WILL TAKE YOU TO READ!